wp-plugins/updraftplus/readme.txt

 * TWEAK: Change default number of backups to retain on new installs from 1 to 2
 * TWEAK: Add extra file permissions check before restoring (prevent unexpected aborts)
 * TWEAK: Suppress a spurious 'insufficient visitors' warning for some sites with long-running backups
+* TWEAK: Prevent spurious message about unexpected SQL if restoring a backup with very large tables produced by mysqldump
 * TWEAK: Catch some more untranslated strings

 = 1.7.35 - 2013/10/26 =